dylanaz45/raid-bot-api-js/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/dylanaz45/raid-bot-api-js/badge.svg?targetFile=package.json)](https://snyk.io/test/github/dylanaz45/raid-bot-api-js?targetFile=package.json)

 A REST API that connects [Raid Bot](https://github.com/dylanaz45/raid-bot) to a MongoDB database.
-BeautifulSoup was used to obtain majority of the data for the database.
-Postman is used for testing.
+BeautifulSoup was used to obtain a lot of the data for the database.
+Data on competitive Pokemon are obtained via parsers.
+Testing is performed consistently with the use of Postman.

 ## Features
-* With the introduction of Max Raid Battles in Pokémon Sword and Shield, which is a featture that allows a person to host a battle against a Pokémon and invite up to three other people to battle and catch that Pokémon, many hosts will organize these events on Discord.
+* With the introduction of Max Raid Battles in Pokémon Sword and Shield, which is a feature that allows a person to host a battle against a Pokémon and invite up to three other people to battle and catch that Pokémon, many hosts will organize these events on Discord.
 This API features a system that allows hosts to register what Max Raid Battle den they are hosting and allows users to view what raid battles are currently active.
 This system could aid in organizing these